Lower bounds for moments of quadratic twists of modular $L$-functions: Proof of Proposition

 Observe that each ${\mathcal N}_j(d, 2k-1)$ is a short Dirichlet polynomial as $b_j(n_j)=0$ unless $n_j \leq (X^{1/\ell_j^2})^{\ell_j}=X^{1/\ell_j}$.
 It follows from this and \eqref{sumoverell} that ${\mathcal N}(d, 2k-1)$ is also a short Dirichlet polynomial of length at most $X^{1/\ell_1+ \ldots +1/\ell_R} < X^{2/10^{M}}$.

 We expand the term ${\mathcal N}(d, 2k-1)$ using \eqref{5.1} and apply Lemma \ref{Prop1} to evaluate the left-hand side of \eqref{LprimeN}.
 In this process, we may ignore the contribution from the error term in Lemma \ref{Prop1} as ${\mathcal N}(d, 2k-1)$ is a short Dirichlet polynomial.
-Thus we focus on the main term contribution by writing $n_j=(n_j)_1(n_j)_{2}^2$ with $(n_j)_{1}$ being square-free to get that
+Thus we focus on the main term contribution.
+Writing $n_j=(n_j)_1(n_j)_{2}^2$ with $(n_j)_{1}$ square-free, we get that